ArshaShiri/DevOpsBootcampAWSAssignment/README.md

 **Solution:**

 The Jenkinsfile and dockerfile are added to the repository from the [DevOpsBootcampJenkinsAssignment](https://github.com/ArshaShiri/DevOpsBootcampJenkinsAssignment.git) branch and build on Jenkins is successful.
 Next, the new stage to deploy to EC2 is added.
 Make sure a ssh credential is added to jenkins by the name of ec2-server-key.

+## EXERCISE 8: Configure access from browser (EC2 Security Group)
+After executing the Jenkins pipeline successfully, the application is deployed, but you still can't access it from the browser.
+Again, you need to open the correct port on the server.
+For that you:

+* Configure EC2 security group to access your application from browser (using AWS CLI)